 One measure of investment performance of the PTF and RTF is against a market index, also known as a policy benchmark.
 By comparing the investments to the benchmark, it can be determined how well the Funds are managed.
 The following graphs indicate that the annualized returns relative to the policy benchmark.
-The PTF has met or exceeded the benchmark for all periods, and the RTF, while in transition to greater private equity and real asset allocations, has lagged in the short term, but over the long term has exceeded.
-The PTF's return for the year that ended June 30, 2017 was 10.99%, while the RTF achieved a 10.23% return.
-Over 15 years the PTF has returned 7.54% compared to a benchmark return of 6.95%, while the RTF has returned 7.37% compared to its benchmark return of 6.88%.
+The PTF has exceeded the benchmark for all periods except the 1 year, and the RTF, has exceeded the benchmark over the 10 years but fallen short of the benchmark in the one to four year periods.
+The RTF underperformance in the recent periods is due to asset mix, primarily the smaller allocation to private equity, as it is still building up to its target weight.
+The PTF's return for the year that ended June 30, 2019 was 6.75%, while the RTF achieved a 5.90% return.
+Over 15 years the PTF has returned 7.42% compared to a benchmark return of 6.88%, while the RTF has returned 7.03% compared to its benchmark return of 6.75%.